LFPy/LFPy/documentation/sources/information.rst

     If this step fails, see the next section.

-    LFPy was tested to work with NEURON 7.2 and the 7.3 development branch, we had some issues with a precompiled version of NEURON 7.1.
+    LFPy has been tested to work with NEURON 7.2 and the 7.3 branches, we had some issues with a precompiled version of NEURON 7.1.

 4.  `Cython <http://cython.org>`_ (C-extensions for python) to speed up simulations of extracellular fields.
 Tested with version > 0.14, and known to fail with version 0.11.
 LFPy works without Cython, but simulations will run slower and is therefore not recommended.